GregStanton/proposal-rmf-engine/README.md

 The code in this repository is meant to validate the performance and stability of the RMF algorithm before proposing a merge into p5.js or other software.
 To isolate the mathematical core from any framework overhead, I have chosen to implement the engine in a standalone, raw WebGL environment.

+# WebGL2 and GLSL primer

+For anyone who'd like to get up to speed in order to understand the implementation, I've provided a [primer](docs/webgl2-and-glsl-primer.md), starting from scratch with WebGL2 and GLSL fundamentals.

 # References

 Blender Foundation.
 (2025). *Blender 4.3 Reference Manual: Curve Shape*.
 Retrieved from [https://docs.blender.org/manual/en/latest/modeling/curves/properties/shape.html](https://docs.blender.org/manual/en/latest/modeling/curves/properties/shape.html)